Josephine Mutzenbacher: The decision

 On 27 November 1990 the Federal Constitutional Court of Germany made what is now known as "The Mutzenbacher Decision".
-The Court prefaced their verdict by referring to two other seminal freedom of expression cases from previous German Case Law, the Mephisto Decision and the Anachronistischer Zug Decision.
+The Court prefaced their verdict by referring to two other seminal freedom of expression cases from previous German Case Law, the Mephisto decision and the Anachronistischer Zug decision.
 The court ruled that under the German constitution (Grundgesetz) chapter about Freedom of Art (Kunstfreiheit), the novel Josefine Mutzenbacher was both pornography and art, and that the former is not sufficient to deny the latter.

 In plain English, even though the contents of Josefine Mutzenbacher are pornographic, they are still considered art and in the process of indexing the book, the aspect of freedom of art has to be considered.
 The court's ruling forced the BPjM to temporarily remove the Rowohlt edition of Josefine Mutzenbacher from its list of youth-endangering media.

 Aftermath, 1992–2017

-The book was added to the list again in November 1992 in a new decision by the BPjM which considered the aspect of freedom of art, but deemed the aspect of protecting children to be more important.
+The book was added to the list again in November 1992 in a new decision by the BPjM that considered the aspect of freedom of art but deemed the aspect of protecting children to be more important.
 Some later editions of the book by other publishers were added to the list as well.

 Again, the publisher appealed to the Administrative Court (Verwaltungsgericht) of Cologne and won the case in 1995.
 However, the BPjM appealed for its part and won in September 1997 at the higher instance, Oberverwaltungsgericht, and the Federal Administrative Court (Bundesverwaltungsgericht) refused further appeal in February 1998.

 Therefore Josefine Mutzenbacher was taken into the list for 25 years.
-After this period of time had passed and the indexing ceased, the BPjM decided in November 2017 that there was no more any reason to list the book anew.
+After this period of time had passed and the indexing ceased, the BPjM decided in November 2017 that there was no longer any reason to list the book anew.
 According to the BPjM, one reason was that, because of the archaic language and parodic style of depiction, the book was no longer considered to conduce its readers to imitate the abusive sexual practices described within.
 The BPjM also noted that according to current scholarly opinion, the book shows remarkable literary merit, for instance, by tending to present new perspectives to autobiographical works of literature.